1 Introduction

 Medea died ten years after Jason and Medea had lived in Corinth.
 [46]

-In 1237 BC, Jason and Heracles marched to northwestern Greece and emigrated to Scheria (later Corcyra).
-[45]
+In 1237 BC, Jason accompanied Heracles on an expedition to northwestern Greece and emigrated to Scheria (later known as Corcyra).
+[47]

 4.8 Age of Sisyphus, son of Aeolus